parse-community/blog/_posts/2019-07-04-GraphQL-Announcement.md

 ---
 layout: post
 title: GraphQL Support for Parse Server
-date: 2019-06-25 22:10 -0000
+date: 2019-07-04 18:00 -0000
 comments: true
 author: tomwfox
 categories: [Announcements, Release]
 ---

 We're glad to announce that Parse Server now has support for GraphQL.
-GraphQl is a growing technology that helps developers build fast and stable apps.
-GraphQL uses types to ensure Apps only ask for what’s possible and provide clear and helpful errors.
+[GraphQL](https://graphql.org/) is an open-source data query and manipulation language that helps developers build fast and stable apps.
+It uses types to ensure Apps only ask for what’s possible and provide clear and helpful errors.

 Parse Server is now the easiest way to instantly create a GraphQL API.